Phnom Penh Guide

 Phnom Penh Guide update

 Phnom Penh Guide 28 Aug.23: Hello everyone.
 Regular visitors to our website will have noticed a few format changes.
-We have given priority to moving the page indexing from the home page, to the right-hand side-bar.
-It is now far easier to navigate our site, and switch from page to page, without having to return each time to the home page.
+We have given priority to moving the page indexing from the home page to the right-hand sidebar.
+It is now far easier to navigate our site and switch from page to page, without having to return each time to the home page.

 We are also in the process of updating individual pages.
 Moreover, this will involve editing and adding fresh content, plus a general tidy-up to improve visitor experience.